MohdRas/docker-basics/README.md

     - With containers, no need to install any application directly on OS.
     - One commmand to fetch the image & start the container.
     - docker run postgres:9.6 -->> download + run an image->> postgres:9.6 => name of the image:version
-      - find first image LOCALLY ( on the host ) ->> if not found then download it from docker hub.
+      - find first image LOCALLY ( on the docker host (WSL VM) ) ->> if not found then download it from docker hub.
-      - Different versions of the image can be downloaded and run on the same host ( local machine )
+      - Different versions of the image can be downloaded and run on the same docker host (WSL VM) ( local machine )
       - each layer of the image is downloaded separately.
       - Downloading two versions of the same image
         - After downloading first version, if we download second version, then the layers which are present LOCALLY, won't be downloaded again.
   - docker image vs docker container
     - docker image is the one which actually reside on repository ( docker hub )
     - docker image is the portable/movable arftifact.
-    - docker image is pulled and started on my local machine (host)
+    - docker image is pulled and started on my local machine (docker host (WSL VM))
       - it is now "a container running on my local machine".
       - it creates a container environment.
   - With Containers, development & operations team work together, to package an application in a container with all its dependencies & configuration.